Announcing: Transformative Landscapes Initiative

 -For larger sites, mown grass is limited to pathways and used recreational areas.

--Healthy diverse polyculture grassland, savanna, or prairie for sites with <30 inches of precipitation.
+-Healthy diverse polyculture grassland, savanna, or prairie for sites withered forest is not appropriate.

 -Holistic management of grazing systems.

--No monoculture plantings (Gold – Polyculture has been shown in multiple studies to be a key indicator of carbon sequestration.)
+-No monoculture plantings (Monarch – Polyculture has been shown in multiple studies to be a key indicator of carbon sequestration.)

--Documented net carbon sequestration, verified by a 3rd party.
-(Platinum)
+-Documented net carbon sequestration, verified by Transformative Adventures or a third party.
+(Lunamoth.
+Must be included in submitted plan.)

 IV.
 Sustainable materials: